Sil-Per/silvia-site/content/posts/Tips_Document.md

 However, I have been trying to avoid having any useless file in the scripts folders.
 <img src="/images/example_folder_files.png" alt="Folder Example" title="Folder example" width="80%">   </td>

-* I have recently started calling scripts by prefixing them with a number.
+* I have recently started calling scripts by **prefixing** them with a number.
 The number corresponds with the order in which I have to run the scripts.
 The ideal practice here would be to create a main script from which you run all the numbered scripts in the good order.
 This sounds to me as a great approach for replicability (we should not forget to run all files from start to end to make sure that all modifications are accounted for in our last outputs).
 However, number prefixes alone are already a nice and simple approach to ensure intuitive folder layout.
+Thanks to [Evie Graus](https://www.uni.lu/fdef-en/people/evie-cornelia-catharina-maria-graus/) for showing me this tip!

 <img src="/images/example_folder_numbering_files.png" alt="Folder file nrs" title="Folder file nrs" width="50%">   </td>